swainechen/chenlab-training/sysadmin/bioinformatics.md

 ```

 #### [medaka](https://github.com/nanoporetech/medaka)
+** As of this writing, medaka seems to require an update to work with Python 3.0, which is what is distributed with Ubuntu 22.04 **

 This is a sequence polisher for Oxford Nanopore data.
 There are a few ways to install this.
 The recommended build uses a virtual environment in python.